 One question car accident victims have is, how much can I sue for?
 Don’t be embarrassed—it’s a critical consideration in your case, and you need to know.

-In South Carolina car accident cases, you can actually sue for however much you want—but that doesn’t mean it’s the right amount or that you’ll get it.
+In South Carolina car accident cases, you can actually sue for however much you want, with some exceptions I touch on below—but that doesn’t mean it’s the right amount or that you’ll get it.
 What you really need to know is how much your case is worth.
 In other words, what’s the settlement value for a car accident case?